MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -ExternalPostmasterAddress
-!!!
-Exchange Server 2010

-The ExternalPostmasterAddress parameter specifies the e-mail address in the From header field of an external DSN message.
-The default value is $null.
-On a Hub Transport server, the value of the external postmaster e-mail address is postmaster@\<defaultaccepteddomain\>.
-If an Edge Transport server hasn't yet been through the EdgeSync process, and the ExternalPostmasterAddress parameter is set to $null, the external postmaster e-mail address on the Edge Transport server is postmaster@\<edgetransportserverfqdn\>.
-If an Edge Transport server has completed the EdgeSync process, and the ExternalPostmasterAddress parameter is set to $null, the external postmaster e-mail address on the Edge Transport server is postmaster@\<defaultaccepteddomain\>.
-To override the default behavior, you can specify an e-mail address for the ExternalPostMasterAddress parameter.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The ExternalPostmasterAddress parameter specifies the email address in the From header field of an external DSN message.
 The default value is $null.
 In the Transport service on a Mailbox server, the value of the external postmaster email address is postmaster@\<defaultaccepteddomain\>.
 If an Edge Transport server hasn't yet been through the EdgeSync process, and the ExternalPostmasterAddress parameter is set to $null, the external postmaster email address on the Edge Transport server is postmaster@\<edgetransportserverfqdn\>.
 If an Edge Transport server has completed the EdgeSync process, and the ExternalPostmasterAddress parameter is set to $null, the external postmaster email address on the Edge Transport server is postmaster@\<defaultaccepteddomain\>.
 To override the default behavior, you can specify an email address for the ExternalPostMasterAddress parameter.

 ```yaml
 Type: SmtpAddress